-Experienced Criminal Defense Attorney Helps You Fight Disorderly Conduct Charges Throughout South Jersey
+Experienced Criminal Defense Attorney Helps You Fight Disorderly Conduct Charges Throughout Atlantic City

 Jersey Shore towns are hotbeds of activity and sites for a lot of rowdy parties during the summer.
 As a result, many college students as well as adults just wanting to have a good time end up behind bars, charged with disorderly conduct.
 If you are facing disorderly conduct charges regardless of the NJ location or the reason for the altercation, you need to hire a criminal defense lawyer who will explain your rights and act quickly to protect your interests.

-John Tumelty, founding partner of the Law Offices of John W. Tumelty, is a former state prosecutor and a former Atlantic County prosecutor with 35 years of criminal defense law experience.
+Attorney John Tumelty, the founding partner of the Law Offices of John W. Tumelty, is a former state prosecutor and a former Atlantic County Prosecutor with 35 years of criminal defense law experience.
 Mr. Tumelty’s credentials as an Atlantic City criminal attorney are impressive.
 He is a New Jersey Supreme Court certified criminal trial attorney, one of a handful of all NJ attorneys to have earned this distinction.
-Additionally, Mr. Tumelty has local experience in Atlantic County and Cape May courtrooms, which means that he has probably dealt with the prosecutor and the judge in the municipal court where you have to appear to fight your charges.
+Additionally, Mr. Tumelty has local experience in Atlantic County and Cape May County courtrooms, which means that he has probably dealt with the prosecutor and the judge in the municipal court where you have to appear to fight your charges.

-What Are the Consequences of a Disorderly Conduct Conviction in NJ?
+What Are the Consequences of a Disorderly Conduct Conviction in Atlantic City?

 It might be hard to believe, but even excessively loud language can result in the filing of criminal charges against you.
 N.J.S.A.
 2C:33-3 governs disorderly conduct offenses in New Jersey.
 In other states, these kinds of offenses are governed by “disturbing the peace” statutes.
 The NJ statute prohibits behavior in public places that people might find disturbing.
 There are two kinds of disorderly conduct that NJ law addresses: